 Unfortunately, the fashion industry comes with a lot of waste, harmful chemicals, and abusive conditions to people, animals, and wildlife.
 So how do you negotiate this minefield when you’re aiming for an eco-friendly wedding?
 There are a few ways, not least of which is hiring the suits for the groom and groomsmen instead of buying them.

 Firstly, if you’re buying a new wedding dress you should look for designers who use Fair Trade materials like hemp and cotton, or you could use a vintage wedding dress that one of your family has worn before you.
 Similarly, you could buy a dress that you can wear again or just rent your wedding dress.

 For bridesmaid dresses, look around for people who are selling their own dresses, or look in charity shops and at car boot sales.
-One of the big wedding trends is using the same colour and fabric for bridesmaid dresses but having different styles.
+One of the big wedding trends is using the same colour and fabric for all of the bridesmaid dresses but having each bridesmaid show off a different style (i.e. the style that they are the most comfortable in).
 So mix and match!
 You can even get creative with some DIY and make your own dresses.

 Jewellery doesn’t have to be bought especially either.
 Recycled gold is popular nowadays and vintage jewellery looks magnificent.
 Plus you can, again, go for some DIY.
 But if you do intend to buy new jewellery, look out for Fair Trade gems.

 Similar to wedding fashion, wedding hair and beauty can be eco-friendly by looking at the source of the materials/ingredients.
 For wedding makeup, skincare, and haircare you should look for products that aren’t animal-tested and don’t contain harmful chemicals.
 Things like creams and perfumes should contain natural ingredients, for this is not only good for the environment but is better for you as well.